-The Corporation's compensation structure has historically followed the tradition of a relatively modest base salary and greater participation in the profits of the Corporation as a whole through cash bonuses and, more recently, participation in the EPSP or EIP.
+The Corporation's compensation structure has generally followed the tradition of a competitive base salary and greater participation in the profits of the Corporation through cash bonuses and, more recently, participation in the EPSP or EIP.
 There have been a few exceptions to that model for our executives and investment professionals, whereby for certain key hires, in order to attract them to the Corporation, compensation levels are guaranteed for a specified period (usually two years).
 Those compensation structures are reviewed at the end of the specified periods.
 As we have matured as a diversified investment management organization, and as we have grown, we compete for a broader range of talent across the investment management industry.
-As a result, we have reviewed our approach to ensure that our compensation practices provide a competitive base salary for all employees, including Named Executive Officers ("NEOs").
+As a result, we have reviewed our approach to ensure that our compensation practices provide competitive compensation for all employees, including Named Executive Officers ("NEOs").
+The base salary is the fixed portion of each NEO's total compensation.
+It is designed to provide income certainty.
+In determining the base level of compensation for the Corporation's executives, weight is placed on the following factors: the particular responsibilities related to the position, salaries or fees paid by companies of similar size in the industry, level of experience of the executive and overall performance, and the time which the executive is required to devote to the Corporation in fulfilling his or her responsibilities.

-We also provide all employees with a benefits program that includes medical, dental, life insurance and other benefits.
+In addition to the base salary, we provide all employees with a benefits program that includes medical, dental, life insurance and other benefits.
 We believe that providing this type of program is a necessary part of our overall compensation structure to attract and retain employees in the competitive environment for professional talent.
 We do not provide any other perquisites to our NEOs, nor do we have any pension or other post-retirement plans.